Updated: 6 days ago

 Slide 4: Study Design

-· What was the patient population?
+· How was the study designed?

 Slide 5 – 7: Results

-· Copy and paste graphs from the paper
+· Copy and paste graphs from the paper & discuss the data

 Slide 8: Discussion